 If you snore, you are probably aware of it because someone else told you.
 Snoring might be known as a social problem, but it might also be a life-threatening disorder.
 Obstructive sleep apnea (OSA) is a medical condition that requires treatment by a physician.
 But what’s the difference between snoring and OSA?
-Here’s what you need to know about sleep dental care in Highland Park:
+Here’s what you need to know about sleep dental care around Highland Park:

 Snoring is so common, that as many as 50% of adults experience it.
 The main cause is the vibration of respiratory structures, which occurs due to obstructed air movement.
 However, the Uvula (the little piece of tissue that hangs in the back of your throat), an elongated soft palate, a large tongue or obstructions in the nasal area are all other common causes of snoring.